suzuken/dotfiles/README.md

 Vundle is very good choice for managing your plugins -- it's easy to install, search, clean up, and update for vim plugins.

-### Browsing files

-@see [unite.vim][] page on GitHub.

-[unite.vim]:  https://github.com/Shougo/unite.vim "Shougo/unite.vim - GitHub"

-And, "f" key is mapped to start using Unite for useful.

 ### encoding

 Encoding is very serious problem for vim users.
 If you have iconv, your vim will work well.